In Situ Generation of High-Energy Spin-Polarized Electrons in a Beam-Driven Plasma Wakefield Accelerator

 It is known that strong field ionization rate of a fixed orbital in circularly polarized fields depends on the sense of electron rotation (i.e. the magnetic quantum number $m_l$) in the initial state \cite{Popruzhenko2008, barth2011nonadiabatic, barth2013nonadiabatic}.
 Based on this phenomenon and spin-orbit interaction in the ionic core, spin-polarized electrons can be produced by strong-field ionization \cite{barth2013spin}.
 Here we use Xe atoms as an example, but there are many other possibilities.
 Xe has six $p$-electrons in its outermost shell, with $m_l\equiv l_z=0,\pm 1$.
 Strong-field ionization from the $p^0$ orbital ($m_l=0$) in circularly polarized laser fields is negligible in the strong–field regime \cite{barth2011nonadiabatic,barth2013nonadiabatic}.
-Consider first ionization from the $p^+$ orbital (co-rotating with the laser field) into the two lowest states of Xe$^+$, $^2\text{P}_{3/2}$ and $^2\text{P}_{1/2}$, see the left half of the ionization pathways in Fig.\,\ref{fig1}(a).
+Here, we choose left-handed ($\sigma^-$) circularly polarized pulses both in our analysis and later calculations.
+Consider first ionization from the $p^+$ orbital (counter-rotating with the laser field) into the two lowest states of Xe$^+$, $^2\text{P}_{3/2}$ and $^2\text{P}_{1/2}$, see the left half of the ionization pathways in Fig.\,\ref{fig1}(a).
 Removal of a spin-up $p^+$ electron ($s_z=1/2$, $l_z=1$) would create a hole with $j_z=+3/2$ and could only generate the ion in the state $^2\text{P}_{3/2}$.
 Removal of a spin-down $p^+$ electron ($s_z=-1/2$, $l_z=1$) would create a hole with $j_z=+1/2$ and can generate the ion both in the $^2\text{P}_{3/2}$ and $^2\text{P}_{1/2}$ states, with the Clebsch-Gordan coefficients squared splitting the two pathways as 1/3 for $^2\text{P}_{3/2}$ and 2/3 for $^2\text{P}_{1/2}$.
 Repeating the same analysis for the $p^-$ electron (right half of ionization pathways in Fig.\,\ref{fig1}(a)), one obtains the following expressions for the ionization rates $W_\uparrow$ and $W_\downarrow$ of spin-up and spin-down electrons \cite{barth2013spin}:

 where $W_{\frac{3}{2}p^+}$, $W_{\frac{3}{2}p^-}$, $W_{\frac{1}{2}p^+}$, and $W_{\frac{1}{2}p^-}$ denote ionization rates of a $p^+$ electron into the $^2\text{P}_{3/2}$ state, a $p^-$ electron into the $^2\text{P}_{3/2}$ state, a $p^+$ electron into the $^2\text{P}_{1/2}$ state, and a $p^-$ electron into the $^2\text{P}_{1/2}$ state, respectively.
 Net spin polarization arises under two conditions: (i) either $p^+$ ionization dominates $p^-$ or vice versa and (ii) one of the two ionic states is more likely to be populated.